COBRAPROsimulator/COBRAPRO/README.md

-# COBRAPRO: A MATLAB toolbox for Physics-based Battery Modelling and Co-simulation Parameter Optimization
+# COBRAPRO: A MATLAB toolbox for Physics-based Battery Modeling and Co-simulation Parameter Optimization

 <a name="readme-top"></a>